Aquarium of the Pacific: Bringing haptics to the big screen

 Ultraleap’s "virtual touch" technology uses ultrasound to create the sensation of touch in mid-air.
 The team created a mobile unit available for check out at the information desk containing a STRATOS Inspire haptic module and a PC that could be rolled next to a designated chair or wheelchair in the theater.
 The visitor was then able to position their hand over this module and feel different tactile sensations at appropriate points in the film on their hand: a wave splash, the blades of a windmill rotating or foam bubbles bursting.

-A haptic world first
+The Aquarium of the Pacific's haptic world first

 This mobile unit installation is the world’s first haptic enhancement of a film in a museum or aquarium setting.
 The haptics were easy to install and use, and made a big impact on user experience.